shawnbrown/datatest/docs/how-to/outliers.rst

         77 = 55 + (10 \times 2.2)

-5. Check that values are within the interval defined by the limits.
+5. Check that values are within the determined limits.
 Any value less than the lower limit (23) or greater than the upper limit (77) is considered a potential outlier.
 In the given data, there is one potential outlier:

    .. math::